seng438-winter-2023/seng438-a2-group18/seng438-a2-team_number.md

 We designed our unit testing by using two black box strategies called boundary value testing (BVT) and equivalence class testing (ECT).
 ECT was used to identity the input partitions for the methods.
 It was based on the output that was anticapted behaviour based on the inputs.
 The BVt was used to after we had established the minimum and maximum values that the method can accept as an input.
 To implement the strategies we will use JUnit testing.
 Moreover, for the tests that depended on DOCs, we used JMock to create mock tests which allowed us to see the behaviour and the test results in depth.

-The DataUtilities test that we chose are:
+The DataUtilities tests that we chose are:

 1) calculateColumnTotal(Values2D data, int column)